Choosing Between Firebase and Google Analytics SDKs for App Tracking/

 Firebase has NO LIMIT to the volume of events you can log.
 There are limits to the varieties of event names (up to 500 total), but as of now there are no fees for using Firebase for analytics, specifically.

-There are some additional limitations around the types of parameters you can attach to Firebase events and what you can see in the reports as well, which differ greatly from the Google Analytics SDK data collection.
+There are some limitations around the types of parameters you can attach to Firebase events and what you can see in the reports, which differ greatly from the Google Analytics SDK data collection.
 You will want to be sure that you are aware of these differences before switching to Firebase (see section 4).

 Which leads me to my next point…